 Nearly every garden design book I've read mentions Verbena bonariensis.
 It's a terrific companion plant for roses, ornamental grasses, and tall perennials like trumpet lilies.

 Verbena bonariensis is hardy in zones 7-10, but it often overwinters in my zone 5 garden.
 Grow it as a self-sowing annual in colder regions.
 It's very vigorous and may be considered invasive in warm zones.
-Also known as Tall Verbena.
+Also known as Purple Top Vervain.
 Deer resistant.

 Sowing Verbena bonariensis Seeds: